-- 4.1 Evidence of financial stability in the form of an annual financial audit in compliance with GAAP must be prepared by an independent, certified public accountant. - 4.2 The school manages its resources in an effective manner that advances the mission of the school and safeguards its assets for the future.
-Schools are required to maintain a total asset-to-total liability ratio of 1.5:1 or higher; other metrics of effective management include, but are not limited to, operation at a surplus over two or more consecutive budget years, including the most recent budget year; and current assets in excess of current liabilities. - 4.3 The school has well documented financial and budgeting policies and procedures.
-There is a written annual operating budget that is reviewed and approved by the board or governing body. - 4.4 The school's financial plan provides for the accumulation of funds for unforeseen financial needs and addresses maintenance, repair and replacement of facilities. - 4.5 All funds are under the control of the Head of School or Board.
+- 4.1 The financial resources and management of the school shall be such as to sustain an educational program consistent with the school's philosophy and mission.
+Evidence of financial stability in the form of an annual financial audit in compliance with GAAP must be prepared by an independent, certified public accountant (CPA). - 4.2 The school manages its resources in an effective manner that advances the mission of the school and safeguards its assets for the future.
+Evidence of effective management must include an asset-to-liability ratio of 1.5:1 or higher. - 4.3 The school has comprehensive, documented financial and budgeting policies and procedures.
+There is a written annual operating budget that is reviewed and approved by the Board or governing body. - 4.4 The school's multi-year financial plan provides for the accumulation of unrestricted funds for unforeseen financial needs and addresses maintenance, repair and replacement of facilities. - 4.5 All funds are under the control of the Head of School or Board.